-  In this guide, we’ll demonstrate how to install Docker Compose on an Ubuntu 20.04 server and how to get started using this tool.
+In this guide, you’ll demonstrate how to install Docker Compose on an Ubuntu 20.04 server and how to get started using this tool.

 To follow this article, you will need:

-  To make sure we obtain the most updated stable version of Docker Compose, we’ll download this software from its official Github repository.
+To make sure you obtain the most updated stable version of Docker Compose, you’ll download this software from its official Github repository.

 First, confirm the latest version available in their releases page.
 At the time of this writing, the most current stable version is

 1.29.2 release and save the executable file at